H.R. 6495 (119th)Bill Overview

 Watch point

-The bill amends Internal Revenue Code section 7602(c) to require that, when the IRS plans to seek information from third parties that relates to determining tax liability, has not previously been requested from the taxpayer, and could reasonably be provided by the taxpayer, the pre-contact notice to the taxpayer must identify each specific item of information intended to be sought.
+The bill amends Internal Revenue Code section 7602(c) to require that, when the IRS plans to seek information from third parties related to a taxpayer's liability that the taxpayer could have provided, the notice to the taxpayer must identify each specific item of information to be sought.

-The notice must give the taxpayer a reasonable opportunity and at least 45 days (or longer if requested for reasonable cause) to respond before the IRS contacts third parties.
+It also requires the notice to give the taxpayer at least 45 days (longer if reasonably requested) to respond before the IRS contacts third parties.

-The bill adds an explicit statutory exception allowing the Secretary of the Treasury to waive the specificity requirement when the Secretary determines the information is necessary.
+The Secretary may bypass the specificity requirement if the Secretary determines the information is necessary.

 Passage40/100